Gdoc/Admin

 Let’s consider how many deaths each source would cause for an average town of 150,000 people in the European Union, which – as I’ve said before – consumes one terawatt-hour of electricity per year.
 Let’s call this town ‘Euroville’.

-If Euroville was completely powered by coal we’d expect at least 25 people to die prematurely every year from it.
+If Euroville were completely powered by coal, we’d expect at least 25 people to die prematurely every year from it.
 Most of these people would die from air pollution.

 This is how a coal-powered Euroville would compare with towns powered entirely by each energy source: